Protection Of Your Domain Name, URL, and Brand

 Henderson Franklin represents clients in all types of domain name disputes — including cybersquatting cases.
 To learn how we can help you protect your personal and business interests, contact our intellectual property law firm today.

 How to Avoid a Domain Name Dispute

 You should always retain an intellectual property attorney to perform a trademark availability search prior to purchasing a domain or using a name on a product or service.
 A trademark search will determine if the name is available as a trademark and as a domain name.
 More important, a trademark search will determine if you will be infringing another party’s trademark or servicemark rights.
-As a client of Livingston Law, we can discuss the steps you can take to avoid domain name disputes and trademark infringement.
+As a client of Henderson Franklin, we can discuss the steps you can take to avoid domain name disputes and trademark infringement.

 If a domain name dispute cannot be avoided, we can resolve your legal matter in the most efficient manner possible.
 Your domain name dispute may be settled administratively by the Internet Corporation for Assigned Names and Numbers (“ICANN”) under its Uniformed Domain Name Dispute Resolution Policy (“UDRP”).
 Our firm can represent you during this administrative process or settle the dispute through litigation in state or federal court or other means if necessary.

 Our Intellectual Property Attorneys Protect Our Clients’ Best Creative Ideas